derobins/MACSio/doc/macsio_using.rst

 Now, the above example *started* with a task count of 32 and 32 files in MIF mode and kept the file count constant.
-It is concievable that if you continued this study to larger and larger scales, you may also want the MIF file count to vary somewhat as well Here is an example of doing that.
+It is concievable that if you continued this study to larger and larger scales, you may also want the MIF file count to vary somewhat as well.
+Here is an example of doing that.

 .. code-block:: shell